 - Again roughly a day later

-- Again roughly a day later, and then two, three, three, four, four, eight, and another eight days later.... etc. (with the maximum length of time between checks being approximately 6 days thereafter)
+- Again roughly a day later, and then two, three, three, four, four, six, and another six days later.... etc. (with the maximum length of time between checks being approximately 6 days thereafter)

-- This "burn-down" cycle resets and starts over whenever a new enforcement notice is sent or an event switches between being active and inactive, as these are periods where we expect to see more changes occur and, thus, monitoring the event more frequently allows us to record these changes more precisely.
+- This "burn-down" cycle resets and starts over whenever an event switches between being active and inactive, as this is a time we expect to see more changes and activity occurring and, thus, monitoring the event more frequently allows us to record these changes more precisely.